News & Trending Investing News

 Held since 2016

-Charter Communications, the parent company of Time-Warner and Spectrum, provides cable TV, sports, and news networks.
-Since his initial purchase of 9.34 million in 2016, Buffett has sold off smallish chunks of the stock between 2017 and 2021.
+Charter Communications, the parent company of Time Warner Cable and Spectrum, provides cable TV, sports, and news networks.
+Since his initial purchase of 9.34 million shares in 2016, Buffett has sold off small chunks of the stock between 2017 and 2021.

 Despite a falling stock price, the Oracle has held his position since then, possibly due to the company's small gains in rural areas and streaming services or his penchant for undervalued companies.